genfire-em/genfire-em.github.io/installation.md

 $ C:\path\to\Anaconda\python3 setup.py install
 ~~~

-If everything worked you can now launch the gui.
+If everything worked you can now launch the gui.oo

 ~~~
 $ C:\path\to\Anaconda\python GENFIRE\gui\launch.py